wordslab-org/wordslab-notebooks/README.md

 - the model only memorizes facts that are very common on the internet: it generally knows nothing of your small company, your local regulations, your neighborhood
 - the model was trained with data extracted from the internet one or two years ago: it doesn't know who the president of the country is today, what the current tax rate is, what happened yesterday

-If you created a Google PSE account, you can activate the "web search" tool: when the tool is activated, the model will first do a web seach before generating an answer, to try to ground it on facts (Admin Panel / Settings / Web Search).
+If you created a Google PSE account (see the detailed tutorial below), you can activate the "web search" tool: when the tool is activated, the model will first do a web seach before generating an answer, to try to ground it on facts (Admin Panel / Settings / Web Search).

 If the information necessary to answer your questions or execute your instructions can't be found on the internet, you can index your own documents to create a local knowledge base (Workspace / Knowledge / +).